spatialaudio/schunk/README.rst

 The connection is opened and closed for each message.
 Keeping the connection open is not supported.

-Only the RS232 protocol is implemented.
+Only serial communication is implemented.
+No CAN, no Profibus.

 Installation
 ------------